Fastest Mobile Internet Countries

 - Device ecosystem: a higher share of capable 5G devices can lift the measured median.

-In practice, the “median” moves when improvements reach the mainstream user — not only when a few flagship districts or premium subscribers get ultra-fast service.
+In practice, the median moves when improvements reach mainstream users, not only when a few flagship districts or premium subscribers receive ultra-fast service.